 On November 23, 2009, the Company's management disclosed in public its plan of phasing out its unprofitable plastic injection manufacturing business which includes Kita Corporation and Solid Laguna Corporation.
 Kita and SLC are expected to reduce about 1% and 5% of revenues, respectively.

-vi.
-Significant elements of Income or Loss that did not arise from Continuing Operations vii.
-Causes for any Material Changes from Period to Period
+Significant elements of Income or Loss that did not arise from Continuing Operations

 There was no significant income or loss that did not arise from continuing operations.